jimtierneysc/tennis-scoreboard-ng/README.md

 The client subdirectory contains an AngularJS/Gulp application.
 This application communicates with the Rails API application using conventional Angular $resource calls.

-The client subdirectory is located within the Rails API application for convenience.
-The two application are independent.
+The two application are built independently.

 ### Progress